alexmic/alexmic.github.com/_posts/2012-12-02-how-to-win-your-next-hackathon.md

 ---
 layout: post
-title: 'How to win your next hackathon: 8 top tips.'
+title: "How to win your next hackathon: 8 top tips."
-draft: false
+tldr: "We won this Fall's AngelHack London and we'd like to share our experience with you."
+published: true
 ---

-<h2>We won this Fall's AngelHack London and we'd like to share our experience with you.</h2>

 On the weekend of 10-11th of November, we took part in the first ever <a href="http://angelhack.com" target="_blank">AngelHack London</a>.
 For those who haven't heard of it, AngelHack claims to be the world's biggest hackathon and holds events from San Francisco to Tel Aviv.